Antymon/ppo_cpp/README.md

 To start the PPO training you need to [install Singularity](https://sylabs.io/guides/3.3/user-guide/quick_start.html#quick-installation-steps)
-@singularity version 3.3 or later (at the moment available only for Linux systems).
+@Kurtzer2016 version 3.3 or later (at the moment available only for Linux systems).
 For your convenience, a well-performing PPO setup was committed in the PPO repository.
 Paying attention to the very long argument list to the SIMG file, type in bash: